TheoPapafotiou/GPS-server/README.md

 # GPS-server
-This is a repository where a GPS server is implemented.
-This server uses just one (or more) web-cam(s) connected in a computer, Raspberry Pi or something else.
+This is a repository where all VROOM servers are implemented.